csorianot/godmc_wiki/Install-and-setup.md

     ./01-check_data.sh

 **PLEASE NOTE:** It is important to monitor this script as it runs - it will stop with errors if it encounters problems.
 Please fix any errors that are encountered, and re-run the script until it completes without errors.

+The script produces a plot to show the number of SNPs per chromosome.
+At the end of the script you should be able to visually check that this looks as expected, located in `processed_data/datacheck`.